Best Spring-Cleaning Deals on Vacuums, Lawn Care Tools, and More

 Impressive sales to take advantage of now

-If you’re in need of new tools and equipment to get even the dirtiest jobs done, Consumer Reports has been tracking the prices of all the cleaning products we test all season long to help you find the best deals.
+Spring is here and many of us are in the midst of our spring-cleaning chores.
+If you’re in need of new tools and equipment to get even the dirtiest jobs done, Consumer Reports is tracking the prices on all the cleaning products we test all season long to help you find the best deals.

 Vacuums and Robotic Vacuums

 We’re used to seeing iRobot vacuums in our robotic ratings.
 But the iRobot H1 H121020 hand vac is the first to break into our handheld ranks.
 It performs well overall and is especially good at cleaning bare floors and picking up pet hair, earning top scores.
 The rotating brush attachment makes good contact with surfaces, helping boost its pickup scores.
 It has a trigger that allows you to turn the vacuum on and off, or you can lock it and let the iRobot run.
 The battery lasts for about 17 minutes when running on high.
 It weighs just over 3 pounds, which is about average for the handhelds we test.

 CR’s test results: iRobot H1 H121020 cordless handheld vacuum

 This powerful and quiet robotic vacuum originally sold for $300, but this sale price is the best we’ve seen all year.
 The slim model can fit under most furniture and does a great job at picking up debris, but it requires a longer-than-most run time to get the job done.
 Plus, it can talk to Alexa and Google Assistant to start cleaning cycles with voice commands.
 Clip the on-page coupon for the complete discount.

 CR’s test results: Eufy RoboVac 30C robotic vacuum

 For more discounts: Best Vacuum Deals Right Now